 The responsibility for implementing this plan lays primarily with the Plan Commission.
 The Town Board retains final approval authority over recommended implementation actions.
-All Town decisions pertaining to land use and development will be made in accordance with this document.
+All Town of West Bend decisions pertaining to land use and development will be made in accordance with this document.
 The individuals and groups responsible for each action item are listed within the tables that follow.